apekul/Bookmark-landing-page/README.md

 ## Overview

-This design is a landing page that closely resembles the provided design.
+This is a landing page that closely resembles the provided design.

 ## The Challenge